Pre-Health

 MA or Major Course

-Your third course should be a Humanities and Arts, Social Science, or a Major Specific course.
-More information is available about these courses below.
+Your third course should be a Humanities and Arts, Social Science, or Majors-specific course.

 Every student at WPI must complete the Humanities and Arts (HUA) Requirement.
-This consists of 6 courses in HUA subjects. he subjects available for HUA listed below.
-Please note that many health professions programs require or recommend taking Writing courses.
+This consists of 6 courses in HUA subjects.
+The subjects available for HUA are:

 - Music (MU)